Law School Dreams

 Answer: I learned a little about digital marketing in college.
 I was going to major in Public Affairs with a minor in Political Science.
 But none of the classes in this major I signed up for interested me at all.
 I decided to switch my major to Emerging Media and Communication.

 We studied internet culture and communication in media with a small focus on digital marketing.
-A lot people who studied Emerging Media and Communication did pursue digital marketing careers because the background created a solid skill set for the digital marketing.
+A lot of people who studied Emerging Media and Communication did pursue digital marketing careers because the background created a solid skillset for digital marketing.
 I always knew I was more suited for a career path where I could hone my verbal or written communication skills.
 But I never thought to myself while I was in university, “I want to be a digital marketer.”

 Question 3: What was your first job in the digital marketing industry?

 Answer: I worked as the assistant for the CFO of Copyblogger, a digital marketing software company where the employees maintain a blog writing tips and tricks about the digital marketing industry.